Hoisom/Raycaster/README.md

 ### Digital Differential Analyzer

 DDA is the algorithm used to check if the ray has hit a wall.
 Due to the grid like nature of the map, a wall can only occupy 1 full cell, and each cell is evenly spaced.
-Using this, the rays position is checked everytime it intersects with the border of cell, checking whether it is a wall, and if not, simply increments the position to check the next cell.
+Using this, the rays position is checked every time it intersects with the border of cell, checking whether it is a wall, and if not, simply increments the position to check the next cell.

 ## Map